debapriyomajumder/space-invaders/README.md

 About
 =======
-This program takes in a radar image as input and detects any of the known list of space invaders.
+This program takes in a radar image as input and detects any of the known list of space invaders along with their location in the radar image.

 Given
 ------
-1. The space invaders list is mentioned as a comma separated list in the application.properties file.
+1. The space invaders list is mentioned in the knownSpaceInvaders.txt file (the patterns are separated by ~~~~~).
 2. The radar image is available in the radarImage.txt file.
+3. The noise tolerance percentage is mentioned in the application.properties file.
+A noise tolerance of 0 % means that the match has to be exact.
 Please change these as per needs to test different scenarios.

 Assumptions
 ------------
-1. The order in which space invaders are mentioned in the application.properties file is important.
-2. If a space invader pattern has already been matched then other "sub" space invader patterns are not matched.
-3. This application handles "edge cases".
+1. This application handles "edge cases".
+2. This application handles "noise" in the radar image.

 How to run
 -----------